-Lancelot's desire for a kiss suggests that his sentiment revolves exclusively around his subjective emotional experience.
-In fact, Lancelot's inability to control his desires and to reflect on the universal moral order to which he is supposed to stick can be better understood in the light of Ockham's definition of universals as intellectual abstractions that remain outside the self and lack extra-mental reality.
+Lancelot's longing for a kiss indicates that his sentiment is solely centred on his personal emotional state.
+Indeed, his incapacity to regulate his desires and consider the universal moral order to which he is expected to adhere can be more comprehensively interpreted in accordance with Ockham's conceptualisation of universals as intellectual constructs devoid of external reality.
 Ockham argues that the universal is "only a mental content or conventional sign, not a substance".
-Given the fact that the existence of universals needs a council of intellect, in an immediate and urgent situation where the intellect is not working, the universal moral order becomes inaccessible to the individual (Ockham 1990:37, 43-5, 35).
+In situations of immediate urgency where rational thought is impaired, the accessibility of the universal moral order becomes compromised, this is mainly because the existence of universals requires the functioning of the intellect (Ockham 1990:37, 43-5, 35).
 This might explain why at this critical time where he sees Guinevere overwhelmed by her grief and farewelling him, Lancelot is unable to divert his attention away from his desire for her and he begs for a kiss: "I pray you kiss me and never no more" (p.
 798).
 His disregard of the chivalric ethics that should govern his attitude towards the widow of his lord suggests that "virtue and vice are centred in an inner region that the external coercion of secular power does not touch" (McGrade 1974:189).
-If analysed in the context of Ockham's discourse of emotions, we can argue that at this emotionally charged moment of farewelling Guinevere, the possibility is lessened that Lancelot's intellect will guide him to do the right action and redirect his attention towards repenting his sins immediately.
+If examined in the context of Ockham's discourse of emotions, it can be contended that during this emotionally-charged farewell to Guinevere, the likelihood diminishes that Lancelot's intellect will steer him towards taking the correct course of action and shifting his focus towards repenting his sins immediately.
 In fact, instead of expressing solace for Guinevere's death as a repentant, Lancelot's emotions are presented as informed by earthly concerns.
 Thinking of Guinevere's "beauty, and of her noblesse", he thus swoons (p.
 800).
 This presentation of Lancelot's embodied expression of grief as triggered by secular rather than spiritual feelings, insinuates an unidealized portrayal of human emotions (on Lancelot's swooning, see Jensen 2023).